VPN (Virtual Private Network)

 and your regular password.

 You can also download and install the Cisco AnyConnect client manually.
-The installation files are located in this license folder, sorted by operating system.
+The installation files are located in this license folder [The link is currently broken - we are working on a short-term replacement!] sorted by operating system.
 After this manual installation you will have to enter the server address vpn-ac.uni-heidelberg.de in the field next to the "Connect" button.

 Then enter your Uni-ID and password in the corresponding fields.